git-town/git-town/README.md

 While working on something you realize "Hey, this should be in its own branch."
-No problem, just run `git hack foobar`, and a feature branch with name "foobar" is created for you, with all open changes copied over to it.
+No problem, just run `git hack foobar`, and a feature branch with name "foobar" is created for you, with all open changes copied over into it.

 <table>
   <tr>